-- An IRS tax return transcript or an IRS-certified tax return listing tax information relevant to your absence for the last 5 years (or 3 years if you are applying on the basis of marriage to a U.S. citizen); - Rent or mortgage payments and pay statements; Bank, credit card, and loan statements showing regular transactions; - Proof of car registration and insurance; - A photocopy of your passport showing entry and exit stamps; or - Any other document that shows you have not abandoned your residence in the United States. - (6) Selective Service Registration.
+- (1) An IRS tax return transcript or an IRS-certified tax return listing tax information relevant to your absence for the last 5 years (or 3 years if you are applying on the basis of marriage to a U.S. citizen); - (2) Rent or mortgage payments and pay statements; - (3) Bank, credit card, and loan statements showing regular transactions; - (4) Proof of car registration and insurance; - (5) A photocopy of your passport showing entry and exit stamps; or - (6) Any other document that shows you have not abandoned your residence in the United States. - F. Selective Service Registration.
 If you are a man between 18 and 26 years of age, provide proof of your registration with the Selective Service.
 If you are 26 years of age or older, provide proof that you registered with the Selective Service when you were required to do so between 18 and 26 years of age.

-If you were required to register and did not, provide a written statement explaining why you did not register and provide a status information letter from the Selective Service.
-For more information about Selective Service registration, or how to get proof that you registered, visit www.sss.gov or call 1-888-655-1825.
+If you were required to register and did not, provide a typed or printed statement explaining why you did not register and provide a status information letter from the Selective Service.
+For more information about Selective Service registration, or how to get proof that you registered, visit www.sss.gov or call: 1-888-655-1825.

-- (7) Arrests/Convictions.
-If you have ever been arrested or detained anywhere in the world, by any law enforcement officer, for any reason, and no charges were filed, bring: - An original or court-certified arrest report; and - An official, certified statement from the arresting agency or applicable court confirming that no charges were
+- G. Arrests/Convictions.
+If you have ever been arrested or detained anywhere in the world, by any law enforcement officer, for any reason, and no charges were filed, bring: - (1) An original or court-certified arrest report; and - (2) An official, certified statement from the arresting agency or applicable court confirming that no charges were filed.